Part IX

 We do not just receive the world; we cast our inner architecture onto it.
 Extrojection names the move where you project an inner myth outward as if it were the terrain itself, mistaking your map for the Firmament.

-When Extrojection happens through power, it becomes a subtle form of coercion.
+When extrojection happens through power, it becomes a subtle form of coercion.
 The air in the room changes.
-You feel a pressure to perform a role in a play you didn’t audition for.
+A pressure to perform a role appears—like being drafted into a play you didn’t audition for.
 You aren’t just hearing their story; you are being conscripted into it.

 In the dynamic interplay of the Dragon’s Cave, every relationship remains an axis of reflection and inquiry.
 Each interaction invites us to refine self-awareness, tend boundaries with care, and continue the ongoing integration work traced throughout the earlier parts.